imilord/diploma/README.md

 ![3](https://res.cloudinary.com/dgmwynlbw/image/upload/v1587827978/task_xwjwox.png)

- In the deshboard page you can get a overview about your board and monitoring your team activities.
+ In the deshboard page you can get an overview about your board and monitoring your team activities.

 ![4](https://res.cloudinary.com/dgmwynlbw/image/upload/v1587824163/dashboard_ibcppe.png)